kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 #### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

- - 99% percentile over day for Job syncs is <= 15s, assuming a client-side QPS limit of 50 calls per second.
+- 99% percentile over day for Job syncs is <= 15s for a client-side 50 QPS
+  limit.

 #### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?